Pom Prap Sattru Phai district: Places

 Berlin Pharmaceutical Museum is an outstanding Colonial building and former office of Dr. Chai Chainuvati, a physician who was an owner, located on the corner of Suea Pa Intersection.
 In 1932, he opened a clinic and dispensary here to treat general poor patients in Charoen Krung and Yaowarat neighbourhoods.
 Currently, it has become a three-story medicine museum and neat café run by his heir.

 Soi Nana, a small alley near 22 July Circle, it has been renovated from old-fashioned shophouses to chic cafés to appeal to young people and hipsters.

 Markets

 Bobae Market (ตลาดโบ๊เบ๊) is a major low-cost fabric mart.
 It is on a section of Krung Kasem Road between Lan Luang Road and Bamrung Mueang Road on the northeast border of the district.
 The area is currently under renovation by Bangkok Metropolitan Administration (BMA) and the market is closed.

 Khlong Thom (คลองถม) is an electrical and electronics marketplace.
-It was once a famous night market where vendor stalls extended onto pavements and alleys.
+It was once a night market where vendor stalls extended onto pavements and alleys.
 Goods, including second hand, or sometimes stolen, were available from Saturday night to Sunday morning.
 The night market has now been closed as part of pavement cleanup campaign since March 2015.

 Nang Loeng (นางเลิ้ง) is a Thailand's oldest land market and historic neighbourhood.

 Suea Pa (เสือป่า) is a centre of wholesale and retail for mobile phone accessories, IT and electric equipments.